What is Brain Dominance?

 Dominant Eye Test Card - click here to download.

-Dominance is important as it provides us with an automatic lead response to any given situation.
+Dominance is important as it provides us with an automatic response to any given situation.
 For example, imagine that you were standing by the side of the road when a speeding car careered out of control and headed straight for you.

 Within a fraction of a second you would have started to run to get out of the way.
 However, within that moment you would not have paused to think; "which leg shall I push off with when I start running", you would have automatically used your dominant leg.
 Dominance is therefore a very natural and important part of our make-up.

-Why is Brain Dominance important?
+Why is Neurological Dominance important?

 Additional reading:

-The History of Brain Dominance
+The History of Neurological Dominance

 How does the brain grow and develop dominance?

-How can Brain Dominance be measured?
+How can Neurological Dominance be measured?